Please refer to the online Commencement Handbook for specific times and for further information about the graduation ceremony.

-Students pursuing a bachelor’s degree must accompany their Application For Graduation with a major contract approved by their major advisor and department chair (unless an approved major contract has already been sent to the Office of the Registrar).
+Students pursuing a bachelor’s degree should accompany their Application For Graduation with a major contract approved by their major advisor and department chair (unless an approved major contract has already been sent to the Office of the Registrar).
 Students should make arrangements with their major advisor to obtain this contract.
 (Note: An Application for Graduation can be submitted without a major contract; however, the subsequent degree check may be incomplete until a major contract is received.)

-Once the major contract is approved and the Application For Graduation form is filled out, students need to pay the $58 graduation fee ($33.00 for commencement and $25.00 for the diploma) at Student Financial Services, SBS 285, and return the receipted Application For Graduation and the major contract to the Office of the Registrar.
+Once the major contract is approved and the Application For Graduation form is filled out, students need to pay the $58 graduation fee ($33.00 for commencement and $25.00 for the diploma/degree check) at Student Financial Services, SBS 285, and return the receipted Application for Graduation and the major contract to the Office of the Registrar.

 Once the student has applied for graduation the student's name is included as a candidate for graduation on lists for faculty approval, diploma ordering, and commencement booklet publication for the expected term of graduation.
 Details regarding the May commencement ceremony are available on the web at www.humboldt.edu/commencement.

 Once a student has applied for graduation, he/she is not eligible to register for the term following the expected graduation date without first reapplying to the university or deferring the expected date of graduation.